MicrosoftDocs/learn/learn-pr/iot/route-process-messages-from-your-iot-devices/includes/4-exercise-create-message-route-azure-blob-storage.md

     Although the data is not formatted in a way that is easy to read, if you scroll to the right, you should be able to recognize your vibration messages.

-1. Once you have verified that the file contains your logging data, close the .avro document.
+1. Once you verified that the file contains your logging data, close the .avro document.

 1. Return to your Azure portal window and navigate back to your dashboard.